Ernest Smith: Memorials

 Smith donated his VC and medals to the Seaforth Highlanders of Canada in his will.
 The regiment has his Victoria Cross decoration and his full sized medals are [in 2011] in a safe deposit box.
 The Seaforth Highlanders of Canada Museum and Archives had a replica VC and set of medals and a generic World War II uniform on display.
 Three original uniforms from his Black Watch period were donated to three museums by his daughter in 2011, one each to the Black Watch Museum in Montreal, the Seaforth Highlanders of Canada Museum and Archives in Vancouver and the New Westminster Museum and Archives.
 His 1947 dated battledress blouse and one of his Glengarries are in a private collection.

 The Ernest Smith Park was erected as a memorial by Ottawa, Ontario assisted by the Royal Canadian Legion Branch 638 (Kanata), and is dedicated to Private Ernest Alvia Smith, VC, CM, OBC, C.D.

-There is Smokey Smith Place, a street in Saanich BC.
+A street in Saanich BC, Smokey Smith Place, is named in honor of Smith.

 In the Robert Heinlein novel Starship Troopers, Camp Sergeant Spooky Smith (located in the Canadian Rockies, B.C.) may be a referral to Ernest Smith, although this is never explicitly stated.